 3. Built a New Cloud Infrastructure

-Microsoft Azure was a great candidate for a new cloud enterprise solution.
+Microsoft Azure was a great candidate for a cloud app modernization solution.
 At that moment, it had a suitable bunch of tools to set up new infrastructure, taking into account security, scalability, durability, performance, and recoverability.

 For security reasons, it was decided to implement an “End to End SSL” approach, which ensured that at any phase of communication between services, the traffic was encrypted and safe.
 An Azure Kubernetes service called AKS, enabled achieving required scalability, durability, and performance for our Ruby on Rails API.